frontendkris/noo.ma-recruitment-task/README.md

 ### Enhancements

+- **Photos Shuffle**: Images are shuffled upon page load, giving users the impression of encountering new images each time.
-- **Entrance animtaion**: gallery up-slide animation for page load.
+- **Entrance animtaion**: Gallery up-slide animation activates upon page load.
 - **Image Reveal**: Images unveil as the user scrolls down, adding a dynamic feel to the gallery.
 - **Smooth scroll to Gallery**: A feature that scrolls the user down to the gallery section upon unlocking.
 - **Subtle Image Hovering**: Slight background enhancement for improved text readability.